What Is Blood Sugar? Understanding Glucose in Your Body

 Can stress raise my blood sugar?

-Yes, stress triggers the release of hormones like cortisol and adrenaline.
-These hormones tell your liver to release glucose into the bloodstream, which can cause a significant spike even if you haven’t eaten.
+Yes, experiencing high emotional or physical stress absolutely spikes your blood sugar.
+Stress actively triggers the sudden release of survival hormones, including cortisol and adrenaline.
+These powerful hormones directly command your liver to dump extra stored glucose into your bloodstream, which can cause a very significant metabolic spike even if you have not recently eaten anything.

 Conclusion